multi-coop/datami-website-content/texts/blog/en/posts/how-it-works.md

 ## Vizboard is a widgets collection

-Gitribute is a web application providing a serie of "[widgets](https://en.wikipedia.org/wiki/Web_widget)".
+Vizboard is a web application providing a serie of "[widgets](https://en.wikipedia.org/wiki/Web_widget)".
 It means that **you could integrate it inside any website**, and you don't have to rely on a centralized website to use any of our widgets.

 The term "widget" is equivalent to "web component", it's a way to display an independent dynamic component inside a website.
 The "widget" approach is similar to the old-fashion _iframe_, but is more flexible and adapted to modern web than iframes.